theGhostJW/ghc-proposals/proposals/0370-modifiers.rst

 be written postfix, with a ``@``.
 (The precise meaning of "matchability" is irrelevant here.)
 So, if someone wanted to specify both the multiplicity and the matchability of a function, they would write e.g. ``Int %Many -> @Unmatchable Bool``.
-The problme is that we can easily imagine yet more decorations one would want to put on an arrow.
+The problem is that we can easily imagine yet more decorations one would want to put on an arrow.
 With multiplicity coming before and matchability afterwards, there is now no more room for other modifiers (such as injectivity, or visibility, or higher-order role, or others we haven't imagined yet).